-And whilst there are a number of tour companies offering day-long excursions out to Islas de Rosarios, the general consensus from people who have visited is avoid them at all costs.
+And whilst there are a number of tour companies offering day-long boat excursions out to Islas de Rosarios, the general consensus from people who have visited is avoid them.
 Stops at aquariums or snorkelling points are all accommodated for on the way, but they will cost an additional COP 20,000 and delay you from getting to where you really want to be - lying on white sand and drinking from a coconut!

 So, instead, why not pick an alternative way to get there, spend the night and then, once the day-trippers have left, enjoy Playa Blanca like it was meant to be.
 To help you along the way, here are the three best transport options to reach Playa Blanca from Cartagena!

 There may be alternative companies that offer a direct shuttle bus to Playa Blanca, but hostel 'Mamallena' has pretty much cornered the market.

 There are two departures per day, one at 9 am and a second at 1 pm, with returns at 11 am and 3 pm each day.
 A return shuttle costs COP 50,000 and you can come back whichever day you like - although it's best to advise the hostel to ensure they have space for you.

 OPtion 2 - Take a bus and a bike

 For those looking to do Playa Blanca on the cheap, well, this is the one for you.
 This route used to be a lot more complicated but, with the completion of a new bridge, it's now relatively speedy.